tsorgz/metaphoto/README.md

 * Swagger documentation for backend service
 * Some interactivity and animations for UX
 * Incremental Static Regeneration would help improve SSR pages if the data actually changed
+* Get rid of Vercel branding on favicon